-- Do not send phishing emails or use other social engineering techniques to access EFF data or compromise EFF systems or software.
+- Social engineering is out of scope.
+Do not send phishing emails to, or use other social engineering techniques against, anyone, including EFF staff, members, vendors, or partners.

 In addition, please allow EFF at least 90 days to fix the vulnerability before publicly discussing or blogging about it.
 EFF believes that security researchers have a First Amendment right to report their research and that disclosure is highly beneficial, and understands that it is a highly subjective question of when and how to hold back details to mitigate the risk that vulnerability information will be misused.
 If you believe that earlier disclosure is necessary, please let us know so that we can begin a conversation.

 Just as important as discovering security flaws is reporting the findings so that users can protect themselves and vendors can repair their products.
 Public disclosure of security information enables informed consumer choice and inspires vendors to be truthful about flaws, repair vulnerabilities, and build more secure products.
 Disclosure and peer review advances the state of the art in security.
 Researchers can figure out where new technologies need to be developed, and the information can help policymakers understand where problems tend to occur.

 On the other hand, vulnerability information can give attackers who were not otherwise sophisticated enough to find the problem on their own the very information they need to exploit a security hole in a computer or system and cause harm.
 Therefore we ask that you privately report the vulnerability to EFF before public disclosure.